 Who We Are

 Lifeworks is a nonprofit organization dedicated to ensuring that individuals with autism lead healthy and enriched lives by providing essential clinical services across the lifespan.
-The agency is distinguished through its delivery of services to both youth and adults with Autism Spectrum Disorder, which is rooted in evidence-based practices and delivered by highly-trained, degreed, and credentialed staff.
+The agency is distinguished through its delivery of services to both youth and adults with Autism Spectrum Disorder, which are rooted in evidence-based practices and delivered by highly-trained, degreed, and credentialed staff.
 Our dynamic and ever-growing interdisciplinary team of professionals continues to reach greater heights, in service of achieving socially-significant outcomes for individuals on the spectrum wherever needs exist.

 Frequently Asked Questions